jcgonzalezm/Image_counter/README.md

     source ./_containers/build_containers.sh
     ```

    The terminal will start printing a bunch of stuff, please ignore them.
-At the end you should see something as: `---------------CONTAINERS UP AND RUNNING--------------`
+At the end you should see something as: \
+   `---------------CONTAINERS UP AND RUNNING--------------`
+   If any problem has araised, a notification below the previous message will be shown.

 6. Now as a last step.
 Please execute:
     ```bash